 - The characters of Free Collars Kingdom are regular stray cats and are treated as such by the humans they interact with, but the art style shows them as catboys/catgirls.

-- "Kaguya-chan" (simply Kaguya acting very cutely and childish thanks to feeling a strong sense of happiness and escapism plus sleep deprivation) in Kaguya-sama: Love Is War is drawn in a Super-Deformed art style, making her look much smaller and child-like.
-The narrator even lampshades that this trope is in effect and to everyone else she just looks like an absent-minded Kaguya.
-Taken to a hilarious degree when Shirogane copies her in an attempt to communicate with her.
-While the readers see two adorable Super-Deformed characters repeating each other's names, Iino sees two young adults behaving in a really creepy manner.
+- Kaguya-sama: Love is War: One of Kaguya's "personalities" is Kaguya-chan, a version of her that acts very cutely and childish thanks to feeling a strong sense of happiness and escapism plus sleep deprivation.
+She's drawn in a Super-Deformed art style, making her look much smaller and child-like; the narrator however lampshades that this trope is in effect and to everyone else she just looks like an absent-minded Kaguya.
+Taken to a hilarious degree when Shirogane copies her in an attempt to communicate with her — while the readers see two adorable Super-Deformed characters repeating each other's names, Iino sees two young adults behaving in a really creepy manner.

-- The Nakano sisters of The Quintessential Quintuplets have their whole gimmick based on the fact that no one can tell them apart.
+- The Nakano sisters of The Quintessential Quintuplets have their whole gimmick based on the fact that no one can tell them apart, even though they have different hair colors and voices.
 As such, their having different hair colors is only for the reader's convenience; in-universe it's all the same shade.

 - At points in Blade Runner, the eyes of Replicants (and other artificial life-forms, like the owl) are seen to glow unnaturally.
 The director has said that this is a stylistic effect and is not visible to the other characters in-universe.